-- 6.2.1 The Grading Review Procedure and associated forms are available on the Intranet (ERIC).
+6.2.1 The Grading Review Procedure and associated forms are available on the Intranet (ERIC).
 Should additional duties and responsibilities be assigned to their job employees can use this procedure from implementation of this pay agreement.
-Equally where duties and responsibilities are removed from a job this procedure must be used by managers to assess the impact on any factor scores/grade. - 6.2.2 Managers must ensure before assigning additional duties and responsibilities to a job, that any resulting increase in salary can be contained within existing budgets (subject to Financial Regulations).
-This excludes employees required to 'Act Up' in the absence of a higher graded employee (see paragraph 5.3). - 6.2.3 Where duties are transferring between departments, both Assistant DirectorsHeads of Service and Directors must be involved in implementing the Grading Review Procedure in the interests of fairness and transparency. - 6.2.4 Any changes will be evaluated jointly by HR and a Trade Union Representative.
-If the changes potentially affect the grade this will be brought to the attention of the relevant Strategic Alliance Management Senior Leadership Team member, following which any agreed changes will be implemented for a trial period of six months from the change to enable the actual impact to be evaluated.
-Where the trial period demonstrates the change has resulted in a move to a higher grade, the Chief Executive Officer will authorise the change in the establishment and extra expenditure incurred up to a limit of £3,000 basic salary per annum, per employee under his delegated powers. - 6.2.5 Where the agreed changes result in a reduction in pay current earnings will be protected for 1 year from submission of the Grading Review Procedure.
+Equally where duties and responsibilities are removed from a job this procedure must be used by managers to assess the impact on any factor scores/grade.

+- 6.2.2 Managers must ensure before assigning additional duties and responsibilities to a job, that any resulting increase in salary can be contained within existing budgets (subject to Financial Regulations).
+This excludes employees required to 'Act Up' in the absence of a higher graded employee (see paragraph 5.3). - 6.2.3 Where duties are transferring between departments, both Assistant Directors and Directors must be involved in implementing the Grading Review Procedure in the interests of fairness and transparency. - 6.2.4 Any changes will be evaluated jointly by HR and a Trade Union Representative.
+If the changes potentially affect the grade this will be brought to the attention of the relevant Senior Leadership Team member. - 6.2.5 Where the agreed changes result in a reduction in pay current earnings will be protected for 1 year from submission of the Grading Review Procedure.